ELELAB/Moonlight2_case_studies/README.md

 PLEASE, CITE THE PUBLICATION ABOVE IF YOU USE THE SCRIPTS FOR YOUR OWN RESEARCH

-This repository contain case studies associated with the new release of the MoonlightR package, namely Moonlight2R, which implements new features associated with mutational analysis in a cancer cohort to find driver genes.
+This repository contains case studies associated with the new release of the MoonlightR package, namely Moonlight2R, which implements new features associated with mutational analysis in a cancer cohort to find driver genes.
 The case studies are conducted on Basal-like breast cancer, lung cancer, and thyroid cancer using data from The Cancer Genome Atlas (TCGA).
-The scripts and results associated with these case studies are contained in this repository.
+The scripts and results associated with these case studies are stored in this repository.

 AIM: To find driver genes for Basal-like, lung, and thyroid cancer patients by running Moonlight2 on data from TCGA.